toUpperCase78/formula1-datasets/README.md

 ## IMPORTANT!

-_If you'd like to use these datasets and wish to perform your own analyses in your works, please don't forget to put a reference to this repo._ **Thank you in advance...**
+_If you'd like to use these datasets and wish to perform your own analyses in your works, please don't forget to put a reference for the original owner's (**toUpperCase78**) repo._ **Thank you in advance...**

 ## Featured Datasets